 - Boating liability insurance is not required to operate a boat.

-- A person as young as 12 can obtain a boating license.
+- A person as young as 12 can obtain an Alabama boating license.
 They can operate a boat if they are supervised by an adult 21 years or older.

 - A 14-year-old with a license can operate a boat unsupervised.